or-schneider/fibonacciJS/README.md

 # Fibonacci calculator JS

 Vanilla JavaScript implementation of a Fibonacci calculator

+Calculate fibonacci numbers, save said calculations, and sort them out!

 Based on a Figma design by Itc
 Built for js, bootstrap practice and to serve as a future reference

-##
+#### Notes
 Js has an import system!
 Bootstrap mobile first is an interesting approach
-Have support for a mobile screen going the bootstrap way
+This project has support for a mobile screen going the bootstrap way
-Taking a stab at git submodules, with the fibonnaci server api being a submodule
+Taking a stab at git submodules, with the fibonacci server api being a submodule
-##
+#

 ## Installation
 ### Install client server